Discover 7 of the Best Bagan Temples Discover 7 of the Best Bagan Temples

 Open Temples Bagan – 2019 update

-Unfortunately, all pagodas are closed for climbing to the top.
-Due to receive its official UNESCO status, this is not allowed anymore.
+Unfortunately, all pagodas are closed off for climbing to the top.
+Due to the site getting its official UNESCO status, this is no longer allowed.

 The balloons take off from a different site every morning, depending on the wind conditions.
-We recommend you to start in the center of the Bagan area at ‘Secret View Temple’, we named it like this since it has no name on Google Maps.
-It is located in the middle of the area which gives you the best chance to see the balloons near to you.
-(See map below)
+We recommend you start in the center of the Bagan area at ‘Secret View Temple’ (we named it this as it has no name on Google Maps).
+It lies in the middle of the area, which gives you the best chance to see the balloons near you (see map below).

-Make sure to arrive there around 7 AM.
-Use Google Maps and drive to the ‘Dhammayazaka’ temple, near New Bagan.
-Go around it and follow the road for about 1100 meters.
+Make sure to arrive at the site around 7 AM.
+Use Google Maps and drive to the ‘Dhammayazaka’ temple near New Bagan.
+Walk around it and follow the road for about 1100 meters.
 On your right side, you will see a medium-sized temple.
-Yes, you can still go on top, make sure to handle everything with care.
+Yes, you can still go on top, but make sure to handle everything with care.

-If the Secret View Temple is a little too adventures for you in the morning, go to the Mahazedi Temple.
-A relatively small and quiet temple in Old Bagan where you can enjoy a beautiful sunrise the view from the top.
+If the Secret View Temple is a little too adventurous for you in the early morning, visit the Mahazedi Temple instead.
+This relatively small and quiet temple in Old Bagan is where you can enjoy a beautiful sunrise view from the top.

-The Shwegu Gyi Phaya temple is next to Mahazedi and officially still allowed to climb to the top.
+The Shwegu Gyi Phaya temple lies next to Mahazedi and is officially still open to climb to the top.
+Although sunrises and sunsets often see crowds, it doesn’t take away from the experience.

 No time to read now?